Prince Edouard de Lobkowicz: Sovereign Military Order of Malta

 Lobkowicz was an active member of the Sovereign Military Order of Malta.
 He entered the order as a Knight of Honour and Devotion, but later became a Knight in Obedience.
 Eventually, he advanced to the degree of a knight grand cross.

 In 1980, Lobkowicz was appointed the Order's ambassador to Lebanon, a position he held until 1990.
 In 1981, he set up the Order's Lebanese Association.
 In 1987, Lobkowicz and his wife founded the Association Malte Liban.
 Under Lobkowicz’s leadership, the Order’s medical centres increased from one to thirteen.

 Lobkowicz died on Friday, 2 April 2010, in Paris.
-His funeral mass was celebrated in the Église Saint-Thomas-d'Aquin.
+His Requiem Mass was celebrated in the Église Saint-Thomas-d'Aquin.